Duribowka/Kursa-Darbs/README.md

 6. Block of data can be completely removed with "--rm" flag like this: ./main.o --rm <name>

+7. The data inside file can be sorted and printed with "--sort" command.
+Sorting options: alphabet, stock, price, date

+8. To filter a file and print it use command "--filter".
+Example: ./main.o --filter Education

+9. To filter AND sort output of the whole file use "--filter+sort" command.
+Example: ./main.o --filter+sort Education price

-7. And lastly program can be compiled with "make main" command and "make clean" removes    all .o files.
+10. And lastly program can be compiled with "make main" command and "make clean" removes all object files.

 I hope this program is great to work with :)